 The very mild 2011/12 winter (in combination with rising production) caused gas storage levels to balloon to record levels, driving prices down to their lowest levels for a decade.
-Since then coal-to-gas switching and shut-ins and the sharp rig count drop have worked in the other direction, seeing gas prices rising from their sub \$2 lows in April 2012 to over \$4 now.
+Since then coal-to-gas switching and shut ins and the sharp rig count drop have worked in the other direction, seeing gas prices rising from their sub \$2 lows in April 2012 to around \$3.50 now.

-We watch movements in gas storage closely as it is likely to be a coincident indicator, weather adjusted, for the start of a sustained gas price recovery.
+We watch movements in gas storage closely as a tightening from here, weather adjusted, is likely to be a coincident indicator for the start of a sustained gas price recovery.